Minhpd87/FeeExtension/README.md

 This extension features:

 - Adding of multiple custom declaration number at a time.
-- Instant open of fee notification page, printing is one step away.
+- Instant open of fee notice page, printing is one step away. (note: valid fee notice only)
 - Allow you to issue multiple receipts at one time.
 - Ideas?